MX-Linux/translation-tools/README.md

 It displays a list of MX resources on Transifex, and downloads a standard set of language files for the selected resource.

+2018.06.29

+Added this script:

+	makemofiles

+It takes the downloaded Transifex shell or Python translated files, puts them into a po/ directory, and creates the "object" files, putting them in separate language directories under a mo/ directory.